-The Securitisation Law does not provide for any limitation with respect to the assets that may be securitised.
+The Securitisation Law does not provide any limitation with respect to the assets that may be securitised.
 The Luxembourg Commission for the Supervision of the Financial Sector (Commission de Surveillance du Secteur Financier) (the CSSF) issued frequently asked questions on securitisation (the CSSF FAQ) that are generally used as guidance also for unregulated securitisations.
-According to the CSSF FAQ, various types of securitisation transactions can be contemplated, provided they comply with the legal definition of securitisation (see paragraph 3 below) and the spirit of the Securitisation Law.
-Based on the CSSF FAQ and market practice, securitisation vehicles may not hold directly real estate assets, though the real estate risk may be otherwise securitised indirectly.
+According to the CSSF FAQ, various types of securitisation transactions can be contemplated, provided that they comply with the legal definition of securitisation (see paragraph 3 below) and the spirit of the Securitisation Law.
+Following its recent amendment, the Securitisation Law now provides that securitisation undertakings are capable of holding and securitising real estate assets in both a direct and indirect manner through a wholly or partly owned entity.

 3. What legislation governs securitisation in your jurisdiction?
-What transactions fall within the scope of this legislation?
+Which types of transactions fall within the scope of this legislation?

-The Luxembourg law of 22 March 2004 on securitisation undertakings, as amended (the Securitisation Law) and the Regulation (EU) 2017/2402 of the European Parliament and of the Council of 12 December 2017 laying down a general framework for securitisation and creating a specific framework for simple, transparent and standardised securitisation (the EU Securitisation Regulation) govern securitisation in Luxembourg.
+The Luxembourg law of 22 March 2004 on securitisation undertakings, as amended (the Securitisation Law) with its most recent amendment being implemented via the law of 25 February 2022, amending the Law of 22 March 2004 on securitisation, as amended, and the Regulation (EU) 2017/2402 of the European Parliament and of the Council of 12 December 2017 laying down a general framework for securitisation and creating a specific framework for simple, transparent and standardised securitisation (the EU Securitisation Regulation) are the legal framework governing securitisation transactions in Luxembourg.